writethedocs/www/docs/guide/tools/git_basics.rst

 Collaborate on an Open Source Project
 =====================================

 Open source projects are all about community, collaboration, and participation.
 When we find a project that sparks our creative interest we need to **fork** the repository, make changes that we hope will improve the project, and submit a **pull request** to merge our changes into the project.
-To emulate the process we will use the GitHub sample respository `octocat/Spoon-Knife <https://github.com/octocat/Spoon-Knife>`_.
+To emulate the process we will use the GitHub sample repository `octocat/Spoon-Knife <https://github.com/octocat/Spoon-Knife>`_.

 .. _fork-repo: